 Usually, farmers package their kola nuts in baskets and are taken to the local markets for sale.
 At the time of this publication, a basket is between NGN15,000 to NGN20,000 which you can resell to the main exporting firm between NGN30,000 to NGN35K, but they are specially packaged to meet international standards.

-If you’re going to sell on large scale to foreign markets, then you need to obtain some licenses from the appropriate and regulatory agencies, most especially when it’s agriculture produce, the important ones are:
+If you’re going to sell on a large scale to foreign markets, then you need to obtain some licenses from the appropriate and regulatory agencies, most especially when it’s agricultural produce, the important ones are:

 1) Obtain a phytosanitary certificate from the Nigeria Agricultural Quarantine Service (NAQS).
 NAQS is one of the agencies of the Federal Ministry of Agriculture and Rural Development